mckennatim/mqtt-hooks/README.md

     CYURD002/timr{"cREMENT":5,"IStIMERoN":4,"ISrELAYoN":5,"tIMElEFT":[0,0,26215,0,0]}

 On every connection `setupSocket` subscribes to these topics and requests the current state of things.
-These subsriptions (and publishing rigths too) are authorized at the mqtt broker using the token sent from `useDevZones`
+These subscriptions (and publishing rigths too) are authorized at the mqtt broker using the token sent from `useDevZones`

 ## processMessage